JakeChampion/fetch/README.md

 of the standard [Fetch specification][], enough to make `fetch` a viable replacement for most uses of XMLHttpRequest in traditional web applications.

-This project adheres to the [Open Code of Conduct][].
-By participating, you are expected to uphold this code.

 ## Table of Contents

 * [Read this first](#read-this-first)